odbalapure/algorithm-patterns/trie/README.md

 ## Trie

-It is a trie data structure that can be used to find words, given a prefix.
-It can be done using `O(w)`, where w is the length of the word.
+Trie data structure can be used to find words, given a prefix.
+It can be done using `O(w)`, where `w` is the length of the word.

 ## Use Case
 - Add and search words.